Influences on Faculty Uptake from a Faculty Learning Community: Literature Review

-Henderson, Beach, and Finkelstein find that strategies that align with the change beliefs of instructors over an extended amount of time tend to be most successful~\cite{henderson2011facilitating}.
-Programs that align with these beliefs take an asset-based approach to faculty learning and take a bottom-up approach~\cite{eloff2001}.
-An asset-based view of faculty sees them as experts of their own local contexts, knowledge, values, and tools~\cite{missingham2017}.
-It also celebrates and builds upon the diverse group of faculty participants ~\cite{swan2017}.
-These approaches also seek to leverage the ideas and skills of faculty members and can ultimately develop faculty to become change agents~\cite{missingham2017,kezar2013}.
+Henderson, Beach, and Finkelstein find that emergent strategies that align with the change beliefs of instructors over an extended amount of time tend to be most successful~\cite{henderson2011facilitating}.
+These approaches align with an asset-based approach to professional development which views faculty as experts of their own local contexts, knowledge, values, and tools~\cite{missingham2017, strubbe2020}.
+It also celebrates and builds upon the ideas that come from a diverse group of faculty participants ~\cite{swan2017}.
+These approaches also seek to leverage the ideas and skills of faculty members and can ultimately develop faculty to become change agents~\cite{missingham2017,kezar2013, strubbe2020}.
 One way that professional development can take an asset-based approach is through the use of Faculty Learning Communities.